Gitanjali Rao (inventor): Early life

-Rao was born in 2005 in Ohio to parents Bharathi and Ram Rao.
+Rao was born on November 19, 2005 in Ohio to parents Bharathi and Ram Rao.
 She later moved to Lone Tree, Colorado and attended STEM School Highlands Ranch.

 Rao is of Indian descent.
 She enjoys Indian classical dancing and classical music.

 As of 2025, she is studying biological engineering at MIT.

 Inventions

 Tethys

 Rao was first influenced by a science kit her uncle gave to her when she was 4 years old.
 When she was 10, she heard about the Flint water crisis while watching the news and became interested in ways to measure the lead content in water.
 This led to her using App Inventor to develop a device called Tethys which was based on carbon nanotubes that could send water quality information via Bluetooth.
-She collaborated with a research scientist at 3M and in 2017, she won the Discovery Education 3M Young Scientist Challenge and was awarded $25,000 for her invention, Tethys.
+She collaborated with a research scientist at 3M and worked in the Denver Water Quality Research Lab. and in 2017, she won the Discovery Education 3M Young Scientist Challenge and was awarded $25,000 for her invention, Tethys.

 Tethys contains a 9-volt battery, a lead sensing unit, a Bluetooth extension and a processor.
 It uses carbon nanotubes, whose resistance changes in the presence of lead.
 She learned about the carbon nanotubes while reading the Massachusetts Institute of Technology website.
 She plans to work with scientists and medical professionals to investigate the potential of Tethys as a viable method.

 She presented her idea at the 2018 MAKERS Conference and raised a further $25,000.
 As of January 2019, she was working with the Denver water facility and planned to have a prototype within two years.
+She has a patent for the invention and was awarded the EPA Presidential Award for it.